For U.S. and International Masters Students Studying at Georgia Tech-Lorraine (excluding Dual-degree Program)

 a.
 Copy of Passport photo page

 b.
 Copy of Birth Certificate (with French translation, if possible; you can also get it translated when you arrive in France)

 2. Begin Visa application process

-Setup a Skype meeting with Alina Opreanu to go over the visa application process
+Attend a Visa Information Session with Alina Opreanu before beginning the visa application process.

 3. Housing - Inform us of your choice